jugmilano/jugmilano.github.io/misc/new_meeting_instructions.md

     if we could have a free copy of the "???" ebook to raffle for the participants of the meeting.

-    Thanks and regards,

     Thanks in advance and regards,
-Andrea

 ## Creazione nuovo meeting sul sito